Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - When Green Bay puts up more than 23.9 points, it is 8-1 against the spread and 8-1 overall.

-- When Green Bay piles up more than 327.9 yards, the team is 6-1 against the spread and 6-1 overall.
+- In games that Green Bay churns out over 327.9 yards, the team is 6-1 against the spread and 6-1 overall.

 - This year, the Packers have 10 turnovers, one fewer than the Bears have takeaways (11).